ArunMichaelDsouza/D_Pad/README.md

    Put these modes under Documents\Processing\modes\
    (Assuming a windows machine)

-   Create a new folder and add all D_PAD repo contents into this folder.
-Simply click "Download Zip" from the panel on the right. https://github.com/ArunMichaelDsouza/D_Pad
+   Create a new folder and name it "D_PAD" (This is necessary).
+Add all D_PAD repo contents into this folder.
+Simply click "Download Zip" from the panel on the right from this link - https://github.com/ArunMichaelDsouza/D_Pad

    Once the IDE has been downloaded, open processing, goto file -> open.
 Now browse to the D_PAD folder